Nekopara: Sales

 As of May 2016, the Nekopara series had sold over 500,000 copies.
 By April 2017, that number had doubled, surpassing one million copies.
-One year later, in April 2018, the series had sold over 2 million copies. as of April 2020, the series has sold 3 million copies on Steam.
-NEKO WORKs announced on November 29, 2021 that franchise sales have exceeded 5 million.
+One year later, in April 2018, the series had sold over 2 million copies.
+As of April 2020, the series has sold 3 million copies on Steam.
+NEKO WORKs announced on November 29, 2021, that franchise sales have exceeded 5 million.
 As of April 2024, the series has sold over 6 million units worldwide.

 Reception

 Hardcore Gamer gave Nekopara Vol. 1 a positive review, stating that "Nekopara is a light and fluffy visual novel that fans of catgirls will enjoy," but noted that "some may be put off by the sexual storyline aspect."

-In May 2021, Nekopara was one of five isekai-oriented anime titles (along with KonoSuba, That Time I Got Reincarnated as a Slime, Princess Lover!, and Zombie Land Saga) that were given a limited ban by the Russian government for their depiction of reincarnation.
+In May 2021, Nekopara was one of five isekai-oriented anime titles (along with KonoSuba, That Time I Got Reincarnated as a Slime, Princess Lover!, and Zombie Land Saga) that were given a limited ban by the Russian government for their depiction of reincarnation, despite the series itself never dabbling in isekai tropes.